FAQs on organizations

 Member may refer to a user that has received and accepted an invitation to join an organization.
 Member can also refer to a member of a team within an organization.

 Yes.
 You can configure repository access on a per-team basis.
 For example, you can specify that all teams within an organization have Read and Write access to repositories A and B, whereas only specific teams have Admin access.
 Org owners have full administrative access to all repositories within the organization.
 See Configure repository permissions for a team.
 Administrators can also assign members the editor role, which grants administrative permissions for repositories across the namespace of the organization.
 See Roles and permissions.

 A registry is a hosted service containing repositories of images that responds to the Registry API.
 Docker Hub is Docker's primary registry, but you can use Docker with other container image registries.
 You can access the default registry by browsing to

-Docker Hubopen_in_new or using the
+Docker Hub or using the

 docker search command.